-That’s the new Wild Drive premier tour opening to the public May 27 at Northwest Trek Wildlife Park.
 The unique experience opens up the wildlife park’s famous Free-Roaming Area to visitors while keeping everyone safe and healthy.

 “Wild Drive is unlike anything we’ve ever offered at Northwest Trek,” said Tim Reid, president of the Metro Parks Tacoma Board of Commissioners.
 “We’re excited to offer our community an unforgettable opportunity to experience wildlife and nature up close in a safe way during this time of social-distancing restrictions.”

 Following the governor’s safety protocols for phase one activities, this innovative guided experience allows families or households to tour the stunning meadows and forests of the wildlife park’s 435-acre Free-Roaming Area in a small caravan of cars, led in front and behind by park staff for everyone’s safety.

 Guests learn about the native northwest species they’re seeing as they drive by roaming herds of Roosevelt elk and massive bison.
 Other native Northwest animals that can be spotted on this new premier tour include majestic moose, curious mountain goats, bighorn sheep, black-tailed deer, woodland caribou, and a pair of snowy-white trumpeter swans.
 Keen-eyed participants may even spot a newborn bison calf and her mother as the popular baby animal season begins at the wildlife park.

 “By driving themselves around our Free-Roaming Area, our guests can see our animals the way our keepers do – up close and in their natural habitats,” Rick Dietz, Northwest Trek’s deputy director.